Khana Ratsadon: Legacy

 A memorial plaque honoring the 1932 Revolution was reported missing on 14 April 2017.
 It was thought to be stolen on 5 April and was replaced with another plaque with text praising the Chakri Dynasty.
 As of 2019, no one has taken responsibility for the theft.
 The 1932 Revolution brass plaque, about 30 centimeters across, was embedded in the asphalt of the Royal Plaza, less than 10 meters from the equestrian statue depicting King Rama V. The site is where the revolt took place on 24 June 1932.
 Here, a declaration condemning absolute monarchy was read.
 Press reports noted that ultraroyalist groups had threatened to remove the plaque in the months preceding its theft.

 A Royal Thai Army artillery base in Lopburi Province bore the name of General Phraya Phahon until 2019 when, at the order of the current king, Vajiralongkorn, it was renamed King Bhumibol base.
-Long-standing statues of Phraya Phahon and Field Marshal Plaek Phibunsongkhram installed at the base are to be removed and replaced by a statue of King Bhumibol.
+Long-standing statues of Phraya Phahon and Field Marshal Plaek Phibunsongkhram installed at the base were removed and replaced by a statue of King Bhumibol.

-Public perception and discourse over the party's legacy has also fluctuated over time.
+Public perception and discourse over the People's Party's legacy has also fluctuated over time.
 Their role in establishing a constitutional monarchy was glossed over by school textbooks, and rhetoric dismissing the party's actions as premature was popularized.
 Such ideas were reignited in the 2010s, as ideological conflicts over democracy and the monarchy intensified.
 Conservative writers demonized the People's Party as republicans.
 This led to a reactionary response by liberal groups.
 During the 2020 protests, youth protesters symbolically installed a new plaque in Sanam Luang, and a group leading the protest movement called themselves "Khana Ratsadon 2563" (People's Party 2020).